mike99mac/zlma/README.md

 # Items TO DO
 - Add code so all writes go to two places
+  - For CMDB use mariadb master-slave
+  - For consoles, use ``rsync``
 - Allow Web UI "green screens" to be more conventional with CSSs
 - Finish vif pages to gather parameters, example: vif image set => choose memory/CPUs
+- "Chunkify" console data to work in say 20000 lines with "More" and # of chunks
 - Create certificates and switch from http: to https:
 - Write equivalent of SMAPI to support DirMaint and VMSECURE - cheat sheet :
 ```